-Training Women as Health Promoters project in Argentina in cooperation with UNIFEM Zonta supported UNIFEM for this project, which focused on training 500 women as promoters of primary health care to provide services primarily in rural areas (left).
+Training Women as Health Promoters project in Argentina in cooperation with UNIFEM Zonta supported UNIFEM for this project, which focused on training 500 women as promoters of primary health care to provide services primarily in rural areas.
 (US\$71,050) Training and Income Generating Project to Improve Fish Processing Methods and Organize a Marketing System in Botswana in cooperation with UNIFEM Zonta worked with UNIFEM to introduce improved fish-smoking techniques and expand markets for smoked fish.
 (US\$40,000) The Hirondelles Training Center for Women project in the Comoros Islands in cooperation with UNIFEM This project provided technical instruction to women in the areas of health, food and clothing production.
 Women from the program went on to train other women.
 (US\$106,199) Marketing Network for Women's Handicrafts project in Thailand in cooperation with UNIFEM Zonta supported UNIFEM for this project, which expanded market outlets and established a network for women's handicrafts.
 (US\$38,000) Training and Support for Women in Food Processing Technologies project in Zimbabwe in cooperation with UNIFEM This project introduced low-cost, efficient food product technology and provided training to establish and sustain a revolving loan fund.
-(US\$160,237) 1982-1988 The Well Water project in Sri Lanka in cooperation with the U.S. Fund for UNICEF Zonta partnered with UNICEF, which worked in to provide safe drinking water to 350,000 dry zone settlers (right).
-(US\$880,000) 1976-1982 The Colombian Urban Slum project in cooperation with the U.S. Fund for UNICEF and the Colombian Government This project resulted in the construction of and provision of equipment for health and education centers.
-(US\$516,000) 1974-1976 The Pan African Training and Research Center for Women project in cooperation with the U.S. Fund for UNICEF This program focused on the recruitment and financing of the African Women's Volunteer Task Force, which addressed the needs of women in rural areas.
-(US\$100,000) 1972-1974 Mobile Medical Units project in Ghana in cooperation with the U.S. Fund for UNICEF This project served the health needs of children and mothers in rural areas of Ghana.
-(US\$80,000)
+(US\$160,237) 1982-1988 The Well Water project in Sri Lanka in cooperation with UNICEF USA Zonta partnered with UNICEF USA, which worked in to provide safe drinking water to 350,000 dry zone settlers (right).
+(US\$880,000)1 1976-1982 The Colombian Urban Slum project in cooperation with the U.S. and the Colombian Government This project resulted in the construction of and provision of equipment for health and education centers.
+(US\$516,000)

-1962-1976 Zonta International supported the United Nations Relief and Works Agency for the Vocational and Teacher Training Center for Women in Ramallah, Jordan.
+1974-1976 The Pan African Training and Research Center for Women project in cooperation with UNICEF USA This program focused on the recruitment and financing of the African Women's Volunteer Task Force, which addressed the needs of women in rural areas.
+(US\$100,000) 1972-1974 Mobile Medical Units project in Ghana in cooperation with UNICEF USA This project served the health needs of children and mothers in rural areas of Ghana.
+(US\$80,000) 1962-1976 Zonta International supported the United Nations Relief and Works Agency for the Vocational and Teacher Training Center for Women in Ramallah, Jordan.
 This was Zonta's first in partnership with a UN agency.
-(US\$309,945)
+(US\$309,945)2